Mansipujari20/Mansipujari20/README.md

 ---

 ## 🚀 About Me
-- 🎓 MCA (Pursuing) at G H Raisoni College of Engineering and Management, Nagpur
+- 🎓 MCA Completed from G H Raisoni College of Engineering and Management, Nagpur
 - 💼 Web Developer with hands-on experience in responsive web applications
 - 🌱 Continuously learning modern web technologies
 - 🎯 Aspiring to contribute to results-driven organizations